-Cody Cassidy, CFP®, is an advisor at TCI Wealth Advisors.
+Cody Cassidy, CFP®, is an advisor and a Shareholder at TCI Wealth Advisors.
 He works with multiple teams to deliver research/analysis and strategic planning tools for clients.

 Cody has worked across a number of sectors, both public and private, including politics, health care, higher education and finance.
 He earned his undergrad and graduate degrees from the University of Arizona, and is a proud member of the Wildcat family.
 By far the most rewarding part of his career has been to join TCI and having the opportunity to help people achieve their life goals.

 Cody is passionate about his family, his life and his work.
-He enjoys spending time with his wife, Ava Clare, and their son.
+He enjoys spending time with his wife, Ava Clare, and their two children.
 He also enjoys Tae Kwon Do, weight lifting at the gym, running and reading.

 I am disciplined, experienced, and truly believe in TCI’s client-centric philosophy that financial success is as much about emotional contentment and well-being as building wealth, and that each of my clients’ unique life journeys are what ultimately determine their own customized definitions of

 success.
 From young investors to seasoned strategists, people just starting their careers to those ready to retire, I have a diverse clientele and strive daily to do everything in my power to provide simple, truthful, trusted financial planning and investment advice.